Cuba Street Tavern

 Hayden reckons the “best seat in the house” is up at the bar, where you can watch the chefs at work.
 With the bustling open kitchen in front of you and happy chatter of customers behind, you get one of Wellington’s warmest and welcoming dining spots.

-A modern take on popular Northern Vietnamese hawker street food, with a touch of French influence.
+Find a modern take on Northern Vietnamese hawker street food, with a touch of French influence at Apachè, a popular Wellington restaurant.

-Inspired by Middle Eastern cuisine with a large Turkish influence, Kisa’s food is jam-packed with flavour.
+Experience Middle Eastern cuisine with a large Turkish influence at Kisa.
+The restaurant found on Cuba Street in Wellington offers food jam-packed with flavour.

-Owned a run by a pair of brothers, this Cuba Street institution serves up wood-fired pizzas and old-school charm.
+Owned and run by a pair of brothers, this Cuba Street institution serves up wood-fired pizzas and old-school charm.